LunCoSim/hyperdesci/README.md

-# HyperDeSci 🧠🔬📖 by LunCo
+# HyperDeSci 🧠🔬📖

 ## Vision

-Summoning HyperStructures to fund DeSci projects.
+HyperStructures to fund DeSci.

 ## Current Experiment: $MEGAPI Launch
 We're evolving from traditional QF rounds to a Continuous Convertible Grants Framework (CCGF) powered by the $MEGAPI token.